imarsman/datetime/README.md

 None of the ISO-8601 time types are comprehensive in their handling of the possible formats and variations in formats.
 The ISO-8601 standard is a large and complex one and the full specification costs money.
+The goal is to provide useful coverage of the ISO-8601 standard.

-The code for ISO-8601 date, period, and timespan handling is licenced under the BSD-3-Clause Licence.
+The code for ISO-8601 date, timespan handling is licenced under the BSD-3-Clause Licence.
 You can read this licence at the end of the LICENCE file for this project.
 The timestamp parsing, date, period, and timespan support are used here in separate packages, for date, period, timespan, and timestamp.

 Although testing has been done to attempt to ensure correct handling of the types represented here, there are likely errors.
 Please submit any errors as